-A scale is a series of eight successive notes with the eighth note duplicating the first.
-The notes in a piano scale are arranged in a systematic way and played after each other.
-For instance, start from C, then D -> E -> F -> G -> A -> B, to C in next higher octave.
+A scale is a series of eight successive notes, with the eighth note duplicating the first.
+The notes in a piano scale are arranged systematically and played after each other.
+For instance, start from C, then D -> E -> F -> G -> A -> B, to C in the next higher octave.
 We also call the eight-note scale Diatonic Scale.

 Before we talk about the major or minor scale, we need to refer to the term “step.”
 On a piano:

-- Whole Step – from a white key to the next white key with a black key in the middle.
+- Whole Step – from a white key to the following white key with a black key in the middle.
 For example, C->D is a whole step.

-- Half Step – from a white key to the next white key without a black key or from a white key to the next black key and vice versa.
+- Half Step – from a white key to the following white key without a black key or from a white key to the following black key and vice versa.
 The examples are E->F, B->C, and F->F♯.

 A major scale is a series of eight notes arranged in a specific pattern of whole steps and half steps in the below order: